codsen/codsen/README.md

-# Roast :fire:
+# roast :fire:
 Command line app to deep sort JSON files.

-Roast is an implementation of [codesen/jsonsort-cli](https://github.com/codsen/codsen/tree/main/packages/json-sort-cli) written in Rust using [serde](https://github.com/serde-rs/json).
+roast is an implementation of [codesen/jsonsort-cli](https://github.com/codsen/codsen/tree/main/packages/json-sort-cli) written in Rust using [serde](https://github.com/serde-rs/json).

 ## Installation

 Download the latest build for your platform from [Releases](https://github.com/kressnick25/roast/releases).
 Simply drop the executable into a location in your PATH.

 ## Usage